lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 2. Query the DiaSource table
 ============================

 2.1.
-Clear the previous search and return to the main Portal interface (use the "RSP TAP Search" buttong at upper left).
+Clear the previous search and return to the main Portal interface (use the "RSP TAP Search" button at upper left).

 2.2.
 Select Query Type as "Edit ADQL (advanced)", enter the following ADQL query.
-This query will retrieve all of the DiaSource table entries for the DiaObject: all of the individual measurements on the difference images.
+This query will retrieve all of the DiaSource table entries (i.e., all of the individual measurements on the difference images) for this DiaObject.
+This query also uses the ccdVisitId to join to the CcdVisit table and obtain the mean seeing measurement for the visit.

 .. code-block:: SQL